Today I had a paid day off, so I took the chance to hook up that raspberry pi 1B+, which I had laying around for some months.

 cd /tmp/ git clone --depth 1 https://github.com/raspberrypi/firmware/ cd /tmp/firmware/boot sudo cp -r * /mnt/gentoo/boot/ sudo cp -r ../modules /mnt/gentoo/lib/

 Almost finished!
-Just some configuration steps needed until we can boot into
+Some configuration steps needed until we can boot into Gentoo.
+Let's go!

 vim to do so: